Twin Cities, Gemini

 And then Alma found her.
 Rather, she found Alma.
 A beautiful, gentle person whom she could always find at the Sognare.
 A person who smiled at her with apparent affection instead of pity.
 A perfect person.
 A constant.

 Not so long after that, Cadence had encountered—rather, pickpocketed—Ricardo Romano who then introduced her to Fortuna.
 Literally days later Cadence befriended the Foxmans and then finally Nico.
 Together they had roamed the streets, claiming territory childishly as their own, challenging other delinquent rings to pick-pocketing feuds, swindling tourists with gambles and games.

 Happiness.
 A constant.

 Perhaps, that was why Cadence adored Alma so much.
-Meeting Alma marked the beginning of the best time in Cadence’s life… But Alma’s departure also marked the end of it.
+Meeting Alma marked the beginning of the best time in her life… But Alma’s departure also marked the end of it.

 Cadence still remembered it as if it was yesterday—the day that Alma left.
-After whispering apologies about being unable to stay by Cadence’s side, Alma had placed a hand on her cheek and had said with a dreamy smile: “Oh, I’m so excited, Cucciolo.
+After whispering apologies about being unable to stay by Cadence’s side, Alma had placed a hand on her cheek and had said with a dreamy smile, “Oh, I’m so frightened… but also excited, Cucciolo.
 All the girls at the Casa say that Enzo is so wealthy, and he knows so many famous people.
-Maybe with him, people will finally listen to my song…”
+He may be cruel but maybe with him people will finally listen to my song…”